 Lane Kenworthy, The Good Society

 Social democratic capitalism is, to this point in history, the most successful package of institutions and policies we have devised.
-It features a democratic polity, a capitalist economy, good primary and secondary education, expansive and generous public insurance programs, an array of employment-promoting public services (childcare, training and retraining, job placement assistance, eldercare), and moderate regulation of product and labor markets.
-The evidence from the world’s rich longstanding-democratic nations suggests that it combines individual freedom with economic security, good living standards for the least well-off, and equality of opportunity.
+It features a democratic polity, a mixed but mostly capitalist economy, good primary and secondary education, expansive and generous public insurance programs, an array of employment-promoting public services (childcare, training and retraining, job placement assistance, eldercare), and moderate regulation of product and labor markets.
+It combines individual freedom with economic security, good living standards for the least well-off, and equality of opportunity.
 And it does so without sacrificing other elements of a good society, from economic growth to family to community and much more.1

 - Potential obstacle 1: Americans don’t like big government